garglk/garglk/terps/git/README.txt

 --------------------------------------------------------------------------------

 * Known problems

-GCC 3 has bigger problems than I thought.
-On PowerPC, the direct threading option results in much slower code; and on x86, terp.c crashes GCC itself if direct threading is used.
-GCC 4 seems to work, given some very limited testing, but still results in slow code.
-Therefore, I recommend that you use GCC 2.95 if possible.
-If you only have GCC 3, don't define USE_DIRECT_THREADING.

 Some Glk libraries, such as xglk, can't deal with memory-mapped files.
 You can tell that this is happening if Git can open .ulx files, but complains that .blb